1983 Indianapolis 500: Finish

 The green flag came back out on lap 176 with Al Unser Sr. leading and Tom Sneva in second.
 As the cars were going through turn four, the 10th place car of rookie Al Unser Jr. (five laps down at the time) jumped the restart.
 He passed both Sneva and his father Al Sr. One lap later, Al Jr. allowed his father by, and settled in between his father and second place Tom Sneva.
 Over the next several laps, it became clear that Al Jr. was attempting to run interference for his father.
 Al Jr. was known to openly root for his father, and incidentally it was Al Sr.'s 44th birthday.
 As the race hit lap 180, officials started displaying Al Unser Jr. the blue flag.

 While many feel Al Jr. did not actually make many onerous and intentional "blocking" moves, he did create a significant amount of "dirty air" for Sneva, and did not yield the preferred racing line.
 Despite the impedance, Al Sr. was not pulling away nor seemed able to extend his lead.
 The three cars continued to run very close together.
 As the laps dwindled, the controversy began to grow.

 With 13 laps to go, Sneva pulled alongside Al Unser Jr. on the frontstretch.
 The two cars went side-by-side into turn one, but Al Jr. refused to give up the ground.

-With ten laps to go, the three cars caught up to lapped traffic.
+With ten laps to go, the three cars caught up to slower lapped traffic.
 Al Jr. got stuck behind the car of Dick Simon, and Sneva immediately pounced on the moment.
 Sneva veered down low, passed Al Jr. and Simon in consecutive corners, and set his sights on the leader.
 Down the backstretch, Sneva set up his pass and easily got by Al Unser Sr. going into turn three.
 He passed two more cars before the end of the lap and immediately began building a lead.

 With an open track ahead of him now, Tom Sneva picked up the pace and put considerable distance between himself and Unser.
 Sneva cruised to victory, by a margin of 11.174 seconds.
-It was Sneva's first Indy 500 victory (after three previous runner-up finishes) and chief mechanic George Bignotti's record seventh Indy 500 victory.
+It was Sneva's first Indy 500 victory (after three previous runner-up finishes), and first victory in a 500-mile race since the 1977 Pocono 500.
+It was also chief mechanic George Bignotti's record seventh Indy 500 victory.

 After stirring up controversy, Al Unser Jr. ran out of fuel on the final lap.
 He stalled on the course before reaching the finish line, and was scored six laps down at the finish.